Getting a Library Account

-The library issues cards to eligible applicants to identify them as eligible users.
-Each card holder should present the card assigned only to them at the time of any transaction.
+Each library cardholder should present the card assigned only to them at the time of any transaction.

 Using a Library Account

-Customers may keep damaged items for which full replacement charges have been paid although the library reserves the right to dispose of damaged items within a reasonable time.
+Customers may keep damaged items once full replacement charges have been paid.
+The library reserves the right to dispose of damaged items immediately if the condition requires it.